Background

 Driving Experience

 A major oversight with the design of the previous T6 generation Transporter was not to allow for any kind of electrification.
 Contrast that with what's on offer here; a choice of EV powertrains (including the most powerful one in the segment).
 Plus another Transporter first; a PHEV engine.
 The only other model in the segment to offer that is this VW's Ford Transit Custom cousin.
+Which donates all its powertrains (and their associated transmissions) to this Volkswagen.

 Design and Build